isaaclyman/blackswan-js/README.md

   blackswan.rest(3),
   // blackswan.note: pass in the note name (as before), a duration (number
-  //  of beats) and optional configuration parameters blackswan.note('c3', 0.75, blackswan.as.staccato),
+  //  of beats) and optional configuration parameters blackswan.note('c3', 0.75, blackswan.as.Staccato),
-  blackswan.note('e3', 0.25, blackswan.as.staccato),
+  blackswan.note('e3', 0.25, blackswan.as.Staccato),
-  blackswan.note('c3', 1, blackswan.as.staccato)
+  blackswan.note('c3', 1, blackswan.as.Staccato)
 ]);

 // Defining a set of notes to use for later improvisation